dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 #### CommitIndex ####
 This one indicates the index of last commited entry on the leader.
 When leader replicates an entry it updates a matchIndex.
-When the majority of matchIndexes get bigger than N then we can set commitIndex to N. commitIndex also gets updated on the followers - leader sends it via AppendEntries rpc call and if it's bigger than followers commit index - then follower updates its commit index to be the same as leaders commit index.
+When the majority of matchIndexes get bigger than N then we can set commitIndex to N. commitIndex also gets updated on the followers - leader sends it via AppendEntries PRC call and if it's bigger than followers commit index - then follower updates its commit index to be the same as leaders commit index.

 #### MatchIndex ####
 matchIndex is per follower.
 It is  index where log of the leader and log of follower matches (term and index are the same).